Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Theoretical Model and Physical Mechanism

-A sufficiently strong interaction between ground-state atoms gives rise to a ground-state blockade, in which the strong mutual interactions effectively suppress multiple ground-state excitations, thereby enabling the preparation of entangled states within the ground-state manifold.
-As illustrated in Fig.~\hyperref[fig2]{2(d)}, we perform numerical simulations of a two-atom system governed by Eq.~(\ref{eq3}) and Eq.~(\ref{eq4}) to examine the feasibility of realizing ground-state blockade.
-The blue and yellow lines represent the populations of the states $|W_2\rangle$ and $|gg\rangle$, respectively.
-The solid line and the line with circular markers represent the numerical evolution of Eq.~(\ref{eq3}) and the effective evolution of Eq.~(\ref{eq4}), respectively.
-The results clearly show that the system achieves a complete population transfer from $|gg\rangle$ to $|W_2\rangle$ after $20$ driving cycles, consistent for both numerical and effective solutions.
-These results confirm the validity of our theoretical analysis and demonstrate that ground-state blockade can be successfully realized through enhanced ground-state interactions using our scheme, achieving a final population of approximately $99.2\%$ in the $|W_2\rangle$ state.
-In addition, we simulate the dynamic evolution process of state $|gg\rangle$ and state $|W_2\rangle$ with the time cycles $N=30$, as shown in Fig.~\hyperref[fig2]{2(e)}.
-The results show that the population of the target state reaches about $99.6\%$, confirming that the effective evolution remains valid even for large $N$.
-To ensure simulation precision, all subsequent numerical simulations employ the numerical solution of Eq.~(\ref{eq3}) to validate the realization of the ground-state blockade.
-In the main text, we only show the stroboscopic times for the dynamic process, while Appendix~\ref{Appendix_C} provides a comprehensive demonstration of the continuous-time evolution.
+Having analyzed the static quasienergy spectrum, we now demonstrate the blockade effect through dynamical simulations.
+As shown in Fig.~\hyperref[fig2]{2(d)}, we numerically simulate a two-atom system governed by Eqs.~(\ref{eq3}) and (\ref{eq4}) to assess the feasibility of realizing ground-state blockade.
+The blue and yellow curves denote the populations of the states $|W_2\rangle$ and $|gg\rangle$, respectively.
+Solid lines correspond to the full numerical evolution under Eq.~(\ref{eq3}), while curves with circular markers represent the effective dynamics described by Eq.~(\ref{eq4}).
+We first consider the dynamical evolution over $N=30$ driving cycles.
+In this case, the population of the target state $|W_2\rangle$ reaches approximately $99.6\%$, demonstrating excellent agreement between the full and effective descriptions and confirming the validity of the effective evolution for sufficiently large $N$.
+Figure~\hyperref[fig2]{2(e)} presents the results for a reduced number of cycles, $N=20$, where the scheme remains robust and achieves nearly complete population transfer from $|gg\rangle$ to $|W_2\rangle$.
+Both the numerical and effective solutions exhibit consistent behavior, yielding a final $|W_2\rangle$ population of about $99.2\%$.
+These results validate our theoretical analysis and confirm that ground-state blockade can be efficiently realized via enhanced ground-state interactions within the proposed scheme.
+To ensure numerical accuracy, all subsequent simulations are based on the full numerical solution of Eq.~(\ref{eq3}).
+In the main text, we present only the stroboscopic dynamics, while Appendix~\ref{Appendix_C} provides the corresponding continuous-time evolution.
+All numerical calculations are performed using the QuTiP package in Python~\cite{JOHANSSON20121760,JOHANSSON20131234}.